AmrShebl/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following:

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. The image is converted into gray scale
+2. The gray scale image is filtered with a gaussian filter to remove noise and prepare it for edge detection
+3. Canny edge detection is applied
+4. A quadrilateral is defined by its vertices and used to only keep the region of interest in the image of edges
+5. Hough lines algorithm is applied to find lines in edges
+6. The lines found are combined with the original image to show them together
+7. The lines found by hough algorithm are passed to an averaging algorithm that calculates two average lines representing the right and the left lanes.
+The algorithm first divides lines into right and left lines depending on the slope It then finds an average slope for each group weighted by the length of the line
+8. The two average lines are drawn on the original image to represent the lanes

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+A short coming of this algorithm is that the lane lines are wiggling a lot in the video

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to average the identified lines form frame to frame

-Another potential improvement could be to ...